 A psychometric test used in the context of hiring must be predictive.
 When a well-developed, validated psychometric assessment is integrated into the sales hiring process, it provides an objective decision-making tool and the likelihood of finding a good sales person increases dramatically.
 The right sales assessment can calculate a candidate’s fitness & suitability for a particular sales role.

 When you have decided on who you would like to invite for interview, firstly ask the candidates to complete the online Psychometric Evaluation.
 You then have valuable information prior to your interview; you can then decide to use this as an eliminator, so you only see candidates who match the profile you are looking for.
 Or use the information to test for drive and motivation.

 Psychometric testing helps eliminate costly mistakes.
 Sales managers should hire slowly and fire quickly.
 Unfortunately, most sales managers do the opposite.
 They hire quickly and spend a multitude of resources attempting to train people who lack the traits needed for the roles that they have been hired for.

 From experience of interviewing for many years and making costly hiring mistakes, today, I would not hire any sales person without a Psychometric test.

-For more information, please give me a call to discuss.
+For more information, or if you would like to see a sample report, please give me a call to discuss.